Parents’ Guide to Supporting the College Admissions Process

 College counselors also help students develop a comprehensive application strategy.
 Your student’s college counselor will work with them to create a plan for early action and early decision applications (including EDI and EDII application strategy), and will help your family evaluate admission offers in the spring.

 AJ Tutoring’s college counselors and college essay coaches have supported hundreds of students in the Bay Area and beyond to successfully apply to college and find a great college fit for them.
-Our college counselors have helped students gain admission to all the UCs, Stanford, Penn, University of Michigan, Georgia Tech, MIT, Purdue, and other fantastic selective colleges.
-AJ Tutoring’s college counseling students have been admitted to over 120 colleges that are a strong fit for their academic and personal needs.
+AJ Tutoring’s college admissions assistance has helped students gain admission to all the UCs, Stanford, Penn, University of Michigan, Georgia Tech, MIT, Purdue, and other fantastic selective colleges.

 “Our son was admitted to Purdue University last Friday.
 I can’t stress enough that it was a big success from your work on all the essays he wrote, including the additional essay that he wrote to Purdue after he was deferred.
 Big thank you for your support and encouragement of our son!
 Will always refer my friends to you!”